trottier/slate/source/index.html.md

 Must be run in a loop as a state machine.

-Presents foodtreat for specified duration (*duration_ms* in millseconds) and returns a PACT_... state (table below) to indicate if food was eaten or not (defined in this class).
+Present foodtreat for specified duration (*duration_ms* in millseconds) and returns a PACT_... state (table below) to indicate if food was eaten or not (defined in this class).

 Advantages: some error checking, returns if food was eaten or not.